 4.2: Determination of Review Needed - Check one

 If you know IRB review is required, select the first option and press "Save and Continue to Next Section" and you will advance to section 5.0.

 If you are unsure if your study requires IRB review, select the appropriate option and the application will take you through regulatory definitions to determine if you need to submit an application.
 The more boxes you select, the more likely your study requires IRB review and you should continue with the rest of the application.

 4.5: If you are still unsure if your project requires IRB review or you do not think the project is research or involves human subjects, click on the second option.

 4.6: If you would like to consult with the IRB, select “yes” and press "Save and Continue to Next Section."
 You will be taken to the INITIAL REVIEW SUBMISSION PACKET, section 1.0. press "Save and Continue to Next Section."

 Section 2.0 Lay Summary: In section 2.1 provide the details of the project, a justification for why you think this may or may not require an IRB review.

 - Source of the data

 - The audience of the data

-- If you are exclusively using secondary data, were the data de-identified before you receive it.
+- If you are exclusively using secondary data, will the data de-identified before you receive it?